 In the Gospel of Mark, we read about an event wherein Jesus commands a leper to keep the identity of his healer a secret, so to speak.
 If Jesus was sure of His identity as the Son of God, what’s with the secrecy here?

 In our survey of the divine claims of Jesus recorded throughout the Synoptics and the Gospel of John, we note a rather strange exclusion: nowhere in the Gospel accounts do we see Jesus saying “I Am God.”
-Is this proof that Jesus did not believe He was God or were His followers simply mistaken?
+What is the meaning of this?

 In the final instalment of our look into the famous trilemma defence, we address the theory that Jesus was a lunatic not unlike others who identify themselves the same way today.